Alan Julian

-Alan John Julian (born 11 March 1983) is a professional football manager and former footballer who is the manager of club Hampton & Richmond Borough.
+Alan John Julian (born 11 March 1983) is a professional football manager and former footballer.
 A goalkeeper, he made 664 senior appearances during a 22-year playing career.

 Julian began his career at Brentford, progressing through the academy before making his first-team debut in November 2002.
 He joined Stevenage Borough in February 2005, becoming first-choice goalkeeper and winning the FA Trophy in May 2007, the first competitive final held at the new Wembley Stadium.
 He moved to Gillingham in May 2008, making 80 appearances across three seasons before returning to Stevenage for the 2011–12 season and then spending a year at Newport County.
 After being named Dartford's Player of the Year in the 2013–14 season, he joined Sutton United and later Bromley, helping the latter win promotion to the National League and spending two years as their regular goalkeeper.

 He subsequently made 156 appearances across three and a half years at Billericay Town, winning promotion to the National League South, before signing for Hampton & Richmond Borough in September 2020.
 Julian retired in May 2024 and was appointed the club's first-team manager later that month.
+After leaving the club in December 2025, he was appointed manager of Slough Town in May 2026, but left the position four months later.
 Internationally, he represented Northern Ireland at under-18, under-19, and under-21 levels.